nukeTK/DigiGo/README.md

-# DigiGo One Reward to Rule them ALL
+# DigiGo - One Reward to Rule them All

 DigiGo Loyalty Protocol Eats the World of Rewards Programs